XiongPengNUS/rsome/docs/get_start.md

 It can be seen that as the model is solved, a three-line message is displayed in terms of 1) the solver used for solving the model; 2) the solution status; and 3) the solution time.
 This three-line message can be disabled by specifying the second argument `display` to be `False`.

 The third argument `params` is used to tune solver parameters.
-The current RSOME package enables users to adjust parameters for commercials solvers, <i>i.e.</i>, Gurobi, MOSEK, and CPLEX.
+The current RSOME package enables users to adjust parameters for Gurobi, MOSEK, and CPLEX.
 The `params` argument is a `dict` type object in the format of `{<param1>: <value1>, <param2>: <value2>, <param3>: <value3>, ..., <paramk>: <valuek>}`.
 Information on solver parameters and their valid values are provided below.
 Please make sure that you are specifying parameters with the correct data type, otherwise error messages might be raised.
 - Gurobi parameters: [https://www.gurobi.com/documentation/9.1/refman/parameters.html](https://www.gurobi.com/documentation/9.1/refman/parameters.html)
 - MOSEK parameters: [https://docs.mosek.com/latest/pythonapi/parameters.html](https://docs.mosek.com/latest/pythonapi/parameters.html)
 - CPLEX parameters: [https://www.ibm.com/docs/en/icos/12.7.1.0?topic=cplex-list-parameters](https://www.ibm.com/docs/en/icos/12.7.1.0?topic=cplex-list-parameters)